farhantallei/ecommerce-project/README.md

 ![Admin API Documentation Preview](images/admin-api-doc-preview.jpeg)

-You can view the full Admin API documentation by visiting [the API documentation page](http://localhost:PORT/api/v1/admin) once the application is up and running.
+You can view the full Admin API documentation by visiting `http://localhost:PORT/api/v1/admin` once the application is up and running.